LEED Gold Certification

 Additionally, many of the points toward LEED certification for the Amway Center were earned during construction.
 For example, of the facility’s building materials, 15 percent are recycled and 20 percent come from local sources.
 About 83 percent of the wood, concrete and steel construction waste has been recycled rather than sent to a landfill.

-Amway Center's adjacent GEICO Garage was also awarded LEED silver status.
+Amway Center's adjacent GEICO Garage was also awarded LEED gold status.